 DEPARTMENT OF CELL BIOLOGY

-The primary goal of the Cell Biology department is to understand major cellular processes and the underlying molecular mechanisms aiming at a better understanding of human disease.
+The primary goal of the Cell Biology department is to understand major cellular processes and the underlying molecular mechanisms which give us a better understanding of human disease.
 These fundamental questions are addressed using different models systems both in vivo (including yeast and mice) and in vitro (cultured cells and purified proteins).

-All research groups at the department have a common interest in the mechanistic bases of key cellular functions, and share approaches that include the use of advanced microscopy to analyse molecular dynamics at the single-cell and single-molecule levels, genomic and proteomic methodologies to study gene expression and protein interactions, and state-of-the-art genetic manipulation techniques to test molecular models.
-Particular biological areas of interest include endocytic trafficking, synaptic plasticity, cell cycle control, signalling, proteasomal regulation, aging and oncogenic transformation.
+All research groups at the department have a common interest in the mechanistic bases of key cellular functions.
+We share approaches such as the use of advanced microscopy to analyse molecular dynamics at the single-cell and single-molecule levels, genomic and proteomic methodologies to study gene expression and protein interactions, and state-of-the-art genetic manipulation techniques to test molecular models.
+Particular biological areas of interest include endocytic trafficking, synaptic plasticity, cell cycle control, signaling, proteasomal regulation, aging and oncogenic transformation.